 Drupal 7 "end of life", and what you should do about it

-You might already have heard that version 7 of the popular enterprise content management system, Drupal, is reaching "end of life" in November 2021.
+You might already have heard that version 7 of the popular enterprise content management system, Drupal, is reaching "end of life" in November 2021 (Update June 2020: now extended to November 2022 as a result of COVID-19).
 If your website is using Drupal 7, you might now be wondering what this means for you and your organisation, and what you should do next.
 Don't worry, we're here to allay your fears and help you to plan.

 First things first: what does "end of life" mean?